-Each retailer has a specific set of site selection criteria they use to determine if they will have a profitable store.
+Each retailer has a specific set of site selection criteria they use to determine if they will have · Technology has its uses, but the a profitable store.
 Municipal boundaries, radius rings, and drive time areas are a start.

 A customized trade area is the next step to analyzing a market.
 A trade area defines a core customer base of consumers highly likely to shop and eat in the market at least once a month.